mike-weiner/display-event-locations-tec/README.md

 9. This is what the tooltip for a featured event will look like after activating this plugin with the location name and street address enabled with the legacy calendar template.

 ## Changelog

+### 3.0.1
+* Released on February 7, 2020
+* Fixed: Fixed the file path for the currently active theme within deltec_tribe_custom_template_paths_v2_views().
+This will allow TEC to look into your active theme directory (correctly) to grab any additional template overrides after it has pulled the templates from our plugin in.
+* Edited: plugin.php
+* Edited: README.md

 ### 3.0
 * Released on February 7, 2020